Magnetic Ordering in Moir\'e Graphene Multilayers from a Continuum Hartree+U Approach: Results

 In this case, the spin polarization in each layer is identical, and similarly to the MAFM case for tBLG, there is an opposite sign for each sublattice, meaning that $\mathcal{S}$ is taken as the Pauli matrix $\sigma_z$.

 With the magnetic orders from the atomistic RPA transcribed into the continuum description, we solved for the magnetic orders self-consistently and obtained the band structures self-consistently at the magic angle of $1.54\degree$ in tTLG.
 Further details of how these magnetic orders are included in the Hamiltonian are given in the Methods section~\ref{sec:methods}.
+Note we do not construct a full phase diagram for tTLG, as we did for tBLG, as a full RPA phase diagram for tTLG has not been computed.
+Moreover, the magnetic orders of tTLG can be a lot more varied than tBLG, but we only choose to study two here as a representative case to demonstrate our method can easily be extended to other moir\'e graphene multilayers.